How Do I Cancel My Car Insurance

 Planning to cancel your car insurance policy?
 Here are the steps that you need to follow:

-• Ask your car insurer if there’s a specific procedure you need to follow: Insurance companies may require you to give a cancellation letter or submit certain documents within the notice period.
+Insurance companies may require you to give a cancellation letter or submit certain documents within the notice period.
 Remember these specifications, including the due dates to accomplish them.
-Note that some provinces require a cancellation letter from you before your insurer can cancel your policy.
+Many insurers require a written request or cancellation form to confirm the policy termination.

 Can I Get a Refund on My Car Insurance Policy?